Here’s an article we found that may be helpful while traveling

 …isolate the

+individual.
 That will only make him

 more likely to further monopolize your guide’s attention.